AY2425S2-CS2103T-T11-1/tp/docs/DeveloperGuide.md

    Use Case Ends.

 **Extensions**

-*1a.
-Invalid module code provided:*
+* 1a.
+Invalid module code provided:

    * 1a1.
 System requests for correct data.
    * 1a2.
 User provides new data.

    Steps 1a1-1a2 are repeated until the data entered are valid.

-   Use case resumes from step 3.
+   Use case resumes from step 2.